📙ACT/Question Types

 Strategy Tip

 Substitute each answer choice into the sentence.
-The correct answer preserves the original meaning of the sentence.
-Beware of answer choices that are valid definitions of the word but do not fit the context.
+The correct answer preserves the original meaning.
+Watch for choices that are valid definitions of the word but do not fit the specific context.

-Tests why the author wrote the passage or included a specific detail, and what perspective or bias the author brings to the subject.
+Tests why the author wrote the passage or included a specific detail, and what perspective or emotional stance the author brings to the subject.

 Example Question